Privacy Policy and Informed Consent

 1. About Me (Data Controller)

-Relating To You is owned and operated by Catherine Taylor.
+Relating To You is owned and operated by Catherine Taylor BA (Hons), Dip Counselling, PG Cert Therapeutic Play Skills, PNCPS (Acc.).

 For the purposes of UK data protection law, I am the Data Controller responsible for your personal data.